 People who have acne-prone skin should choose foundation that contains sunscreen.
 This way they only have to put on one layer to protect the skin from sun instead of two.
-Using foundation that contain sunscreen6 saves time, and prevents clogged pores.
+Using foundation that contains sunscreen6 saves time and prevents clogged pores.

 Foundation comes in loose powder, pressed powder, sticks, creams, cream-to-powder, and mineral makeups.
 If you have oily skin, you will probably do best with loose powder.
 Pressed powder can form streaks when oil accumulates on your skin.
 If you have dry skin, then you probably want to use pressed powder.
 Loose powder can clump on your skin if your skin dries out as the day goes on.
 Liquid foundation that has acne-fighting ingredients can also be a good choice for your skin.

 Whichever foundation products you choose, you should think they look good and they feel good.
 Foundation usually comes with a money-back guarantee.
 Be fussy about your foundation.
 Get the right foundation to bring out the color and tone of your skin while keeping acne under wraps.

-If you have black skin, the only time you need sunscreen is when you are using a skin lightener, a peel, benzoyl peroxide, or a Retin-A production like tretinoin topical or Renova.
+If you have black skin, the only time you need sunscreen is when you are using a skin lightener, a peel, benzoyl peroxide, or a tretinoin topical product like Retin-A or Renova.
 Most of the time you don’t need sunscreen at all.
-If you have brown or Asian skin, you definitely need sunscreen when you use skin rejuvenation products, and to protect your sun from midday summer sun.
+If you have brown or Asian skin, you definitely need sunscreen when you use skin rejuvenation products, and to protect your skin from midday summer sun.
 If you have fair skin, you may need sunscreen all summer long and sometimes even in the winter, especially when you are exposed to glare from snow or ice.

 Sunscreen protects your skin7, but certain sunscreen ingredients can make acne-prone skin break out.
 Ingredients that won’t make your skin break out include: